nicolas-cusan/destyle.css/Readme.md

 - `hr` is set to be a solid 1px line that inherits its color from its parent's text color
 - Inline elements that carry style (`b`, `i`, `strong`, etc.) are not reset.
 - `textarea` maintains its natural height.
 - `select` is reset using `appearance: none` which is not cross-browser, be advised when styling custom selects.
+You can find a good guide [here](https://www.filamentgroup.com/lab/select-css.html)
 - HTML5 Inputs like `range` and `color` are not reset.

 ## Credits